naugtur/blocked-at/README.md

   Stack trace will point to the beginning of an asynchronously called function that contained the long operation.

   Run tests (`npm test`) to see examples.

+> There's a performance cost to enabling Async Hooks.
+It's recommended to detect blocking exists with something without the performance overhead and use blocked-at in testing environment to pinpoint where the slowdown happens.
+> Rule of thumb is you should not be running this in production unless desperate.

 ## Params and return value